tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/update-index.md

 ```

-> [!IMPORTANT]
+> [!Note]
->  Currently, there is limited support for index schema updates.
-Any schema updates that would require re-indexing such as changing field types or most other attributes are not currently supported.
+>  Restated, the field attributes that can be changed without the need to re-create the index include:
 >
-> The field attributes that can be changed without the need to re-create the index include:
->
 >  - `retrievable`
 >  - `searchAnalyzer`
 >  - `synonymMaps`
 >

 Although existing fields cannot be deleted and most attributes cannot be changed, new fields can be added to an existing index at any time.
-The same applies to `suggesters`.
-New fields may be added to a suggester at the time the fields are added, but fields cannot be removed from `suggesters` and existing fields cannot be added to `suggesters`.

-When a new field is added, all existing documents in the index will automatically have a null value for that field.
-No additional storage space will be consumed until new documents are added to the index.
+When a new field is added, all existing documents in the index are assigned a null value for that field.
+No additional storage space is consumed until [new documents are added](addupdate-or-delete-documents.md) to the index, providing actual values for the new field.

+If you use a [suggester](suggesters.md) and are adding new fields, we recommend adding new fields to both the index and suggester at the same time.
+Waiting until later forfeits the opportunity to update the suggester without a rebuild.
+Because suggester capability is built into a field definition, adding or removing *existing* fields is a rebuild-inducing change.

-Once an analyzer, a tokenizer, a token filter or a char filter is defined, it cannot be modified.
+Likewise, once an analyzer, a tokenizer, a token filter or a char filter is defined, it cannot be modified.
 New ones can be added to an existing index only if the `allowIndexDowntime` flag is set to true in the index update request:

 `PUT https://[search service name].search.windows.net/indexes/[index name]?api-version=[api-version]&allowIndexDowntime=true`

-Note that this operation will put your index offline for at least a few seconds, causing your indexing and query requests to fail.
+Note that this operation takes your index offline for at least a few seconds, causing your indexing and query requests to fail.
 Performance and write availability of the index can be impaired for several minutes after the index is updated, or longer for very large indexes.

 ## Request
  HTTPS is required for all service requests.
 The **Update Index** request is constructed using HTTP PUT.
 With PUT, the index name is part of the URL.
 If the index doesn't exist, it is created.
 If it already exists, it is updated to the new definition.